 The last thing you will want to check is your website’s mobile friendliness.
 According to Statista, over 60% of organic searches on Google are conducted on a mobile device.
 Therefore, if your website isn’t mobile friendly, you could be missing out on over half of the organic search traffic.
 Now that you’ve set up and verified your website (step two), you can use both Bing Webmaster Tools and Google Search Console to check for mobile errors.

 You can also check your pages using Google’s Mobile-Friendly Test.

 If you find that your website or specific pages aren’t mobile friendly, make the necessary changes to ensure that your website is as mobile friendly as it can be.
 This will help improve your website’s organic rankings and help get your website to show up online.

 We highly recommend taking the time to go through and check each of these items: Indexing, Site Security, Website Speed, & Mobile Friendliness.
-If these items are not in place, it is going to be extremely difficult to get your website to show up online, on Google or on any other search engine.
-Each of these are basic items which improve not only how search engine’s view your website, but also, how users interact with your website.
+If these items are not in place, it is going to be extremely difficult to get your website to show up online, on Google, or on any other search engine.
+Each of these are basic items that improve not only how search engines view your website, but also, how users interact with your website.